-Prior to the end of the financial year, two lenders have issued loan covenant waivers for the current reporting year, one of which relaxed the Debt: EBITDA ratio for 2023.
+Prior to the end of the financial year, two lenders have issued loan covenant waivers for the current reporting year, both of which relaxed the Debt: EBITDA ratio for 2024.

-Another lender with a £7.5m facility provided the formal covenant waiver after year end, covering the period to 1 January 2024.
-Under IAS 1 the £7.5m loan has been presented as a current liability in the financial statements.
+Another lender with a £7.5m facility, repayable in 2027, provided the formal covenant waiver after year end, covering the period to 1 January.